 While every income level has housing problems present, the lowest income groups (extremely low-income and very-low income) have a greater prevalence of housing cost burden, meaning that the household must pay an amount greater than 30 percent of their income for housing each month.
 A significant number of households pay in excess of 50 percent for housing costs, meaning more than half of their earnings go towards rent or mortgage bills, regular maintenance, and utility costs.
-Responsibility for housing issues rest with the homeowner, but the CHAS data indicates that housing problems are not limited in scope to homeownership.
+Housing Problems are an issue to both homeowners and renters.
 Renters have housing burden and housing problem numbers similar to those of homeowners, as illustrated in Table 4 below:

-HOUSING ASSISTANCE NEEDS OF LOW & MODERATE INCOME RENTER HOUSEHOLDS Urbana, 2000: CHAS Data
+HOUSING ASSISTANCE NEEDS OF LOW & MODERATE INCOME RENTER HOUSEHOLDS

+Urbana, 2000: CHAS Data